-Marie-Joseph Angélique was an enslaved Black woman in Montréal.
-In 1734, she was charged with arson after a fire leveled Montréal’s merchants’ quarter.
+In 1734, Marie-Joseph Angélique, an enslaved Black woman in Montréal, was charged with arson after a fire leveled Montréal’s merchants’ quarter.
 It was alleged that Angélique committed the act while attempting to flee her bondage.
-She was convicted, tortured and hanged.
+She was convicted, tortured, and hanged on 21 June 1734.
 While it remains unknown whether or not she set the fire, Angélique’s story has come to symbolize Black resistance and freedom.

 Angélique was born in Madeira, Portugal, around 1705.
 Little is known of the first 20 years of her life.
-She may have been first enslaved in Portugal, an active port of the Maafa (Atlantic slave “trade”).
+She may have been first enslaved in Portugal, an active port of the Maafa (Atlantic slavery).
 It was likely there that Angélique was sold to the Flemish merchant Nichus Block when she was in her early teens.
 Angélique was taken by boat to North America, possibly stopping in Flanders (what is now northern Belgium), which had close trading ties with Portugal.

 She first lived in New England, until François Poulin de Francheville, a French businessman, bought her and brought her to his home in Montreal.
 De Francheville died not long after her arrival, but Marie-Joseph was still enslaved by his wife, Therese de Couagne.
 It is she who renamed Marie-Joseph “Angélique,” after her dead daughter.

 Unlike the common idea one might have of an enslaved person, Marie-Joseph Angélique had a fiery temper, was stubborn and willful.
 Not long after her arrival in Montreal, she got involved in a romantic relationship with François Thibault, a whyte servant who also worked for the Francheville widow.
 The Montreal community disapproved of this union between a Black woman and a whyte man.
 In the midst of winter 1734, the pair intended an escape: they fled together, by night, across the frozen St. Lawrence River.
 They were hoping to get to New-England and, from there, back to Europe.
 But bad weather forced them to stop not far from Montreal, and they were quickly discovered by the militia and escorted back to town.